Bachelor's Degree in Life Sciences

 OBJECTIVES

-Third Year: Acquire multidisciplinary knowledge in the health field, based on physical-chemical, pharmacological, biological, pharmaceutical, and biotechnological sciences, combined with technical, regulatory, and economic knowledge
+Third Year of the Bachelor’s Degree: Acquire multidisciplinary knowledge in the field of health, based on physical-chemical, pharmacological, biological, pharmaceutical, and biotechnological sciences, combined with technical, regulatory, and economic knowledge

 HIGHLIGHTS OF THE BACHELOR'S DEGREE PROGRAM